-2022 2021

-GEL'000 GEL'000
+GEL'000 2023 2022

-Subordinated debts from the Shareholder 2,879 2,501
+Subordinated debts from the Shareholder 2,879 2,879

-2.879 2,501
+2.879 2,879

-On 18 August 2022 the Bank obtained additional subordinated debt of GEL 375 thousand from Silk Road Group Holding (Malta) Limited (in 2021 subordinated debt of GEL 2,500 thousand was obtained from Silk Road Group Holding (Malta) Limited).
+As at 31 December 2023 the Bank has following outstanding subordinated debts received from shareholder Silk Road Group Holding (Malta) Limited: GEL 2,500 thousand received on 30 December 2021 and GEL 375 thousand received on 18 August 2022.
 Subordinated debts have maturity on 30 December 2031, are denominated in GEL and bear annual interest rate of 15%.
 Principals are repayable at maturity.
 Subordinated debts are uncollateralised.
+The creditor is not entitled to accelerate future payments (interest or principal), except in instances of bankruptcy or liquidation.
+Conditions pertaining to subordinated loans may only be altered or annulled with the prior written approval of the National Bank of Georgia.